Skip to main content

 What Success Looks Like

-Increase in the percentage of women and individuals with diverse social identities employed by subcontractors in the overall workforce and in leadership and technical positions
+Increase in the percentage of women employed by subcontractors in the overall workforce and in leadership and technical positions

 Increase in the number and percentage of diverse and woman-owned subcontractors and suppliers